Step 3: Buy a vaporetto tourist travel card or a supply of "disabled tickets."

 First, see page 3 of this article for a mini-map that shows wheelchair-accessible routes in the city center.

 The City of Venice has accessible Venice pages with general advice, an accessibility map in PDF format, a selection of barrier-free itineraries that are mostly up to date, lists of businesses that rent wheelchairs and accessible motorboats, and other useful information.
+You can also pick up a printed Accessible Venice kit in Venice or Mestre.

 Another handy resource is the Venice page of Accessible Europe (see below), which--among other things--tells where to find accessible WCs and parking.